PRACTICAL MARTIAL ARTS

 - It is progressive: The Tang Wei System has been periodically updated to stay on the cutting edge for modern threats.
 The Tang Wei Association has continued to update and compile additional skills such as modern firearms usage and defense, tradecraft and field craft, military tactics and strategies, meditation, healing methods, personal development skills and anything else which can make a warrior more effective.

-- It is Non Traditional: There are no traditional uniforms or dojo settings.
-We train inside martial arts studios, in small localized groups operating out of instructor garages and often in scenario specific locations.
-There is no “sensei/guru” and student dynamic, but rather instructors are dedicated trainers seeking to cut the crap and simply share skills with you.
-Mutual respect is the cornerstone of how we train and the of the dynamic that is created during training sessions.
+- It is Non Traditional: We do not use a traditional “dojo” approach to training.
+There is no “sensei/guru” above the student dynamic, but rather instructors are dedicated trainers seeking to cut the crap and simply share knowledge and skills with you.
+Mutual respect is the cornerstone of how we train and of the dynamic fostered during training.

 - It is principle based and skill based rather than technique based: It is focused on preparing students to apply skills in realistic combative scenarios which are extremely fast paced, completely unscripted, and unrelenting.
 Universal patterns of motion are practiced and drilled with principles of adaptation being stressed so that patterns of motions can function against multiple types of attack with only minor alterations.
 An array of training drills are used to give students a frame of reference for fighting while maintaining safety and avoiding injury.

 Tang Wei Mission Statement:

 Train warriors to live with honor and build lives worth defending and then to be very good at protecting the lives they have built.
 Train warriors in the most effective combat tactics, strategies and mindsets so they can END a fight fast and go wherever a fight goes.